zavalab/ADAM_Documentation/Templates/README.md

 ## Technology Site File

 The technology site file contains information on existing and pseudo technologies.
+These technologies allow for one product to be transformed into another.

 <br>